Oggie112/Oggie112/README.md

 ## Hi there 👋

 Passionate fullstack software developer with a background in the legal sector as an Ombudsman.
-I developed strong analytical and problem-solving skills while working in a high pressure workplace with tricky clients.
-My shift into tech stemmed from a love of building, fixing, and creating — whether on a computer or in real life.
+I developed strong analytical skills and inter-personal skills while working in a high pressure workplace with challenging client dynamics.
+My shift into tech stemmed from a love of building, problem-solving, and creating.

 - 🔭 I’m currently working on a Media recommnedation app